viamrobotics/docs/docs/installation/install/_index.md

 ### Quickstart

-1. Go to the <a href="https://app.viam.com/" target="_blank">Viam app</a> and make a new robot.
+1. Go to the [Viam app](https://app.viam.com) and make a new robot.
-You can find more detailed instructions in our [Getting Started with the Viam App guide](/getting-started/app-usage/#adding-a-new-robot/).
+You can find more detailed instructions in our [Getting Started with the Viam App guide](/getting-started/app-usage/#adding-a-new-robot).
 2. Click the **SETUP** tab on your robot page.
 3. Toggle the **Mode** and **Architecture** settings to be compatible with your device.
 4. Follow the steps on the **SETUP** tab.

 ### Detailed Instructions